Essential Travel Insurance Guide 2026: Coverage, Costs & Tips

 3. The "14-Day Rule" (Don't Miss This!)

-Why it matters: If you want a Pre-existing Condition Waiver (covering health issues you already have) or Cancel For Any Reason (CFAR) coverage, you usually must buy the policy shortly after booking your first flight or hotel.
+Why it matters: If you want a Pre-existing Condition Waiver or Cancel For Any Reason (CFAR) coverage, you usually must buy the policy shortly after booking.

 4. Hidden "Extras" to Look For in 2026

-• Pet Care: Some premium policies now cover extra kennel fees if your return home is delayed.
+• Pet Care: Covers extra kennel fees if your return is delayed.

-• Rental Car Excess: Often cheaper than the insurance offered by the car rental company itself.
+• Rental Car Excess: Often cheaper than the rental company's insurance.

 Final Checklist Before You Buy: